itohio/FishFeeder/README.md

 ![3D printed dispenser](parts/dispenser.jpg)

 I really really really wait for TinyGo to have native WiFi capability on these chips!
 (Maybe Espressif will help?)
+This way I would be able to connect a camera module, integrate Wireguard and stream video/pictures without Raspberry Pi!

 ## Features